EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: Introduction

 \subsection{Our Contribution and Techniques}

-In this work, we answer the above question raised by \cite{christodoulou2023fair} and study fair division instances where agent valuations are represented via \emph{bipartite multi-graphs} and provide a complete picture of $\efx$ allocations for \emph{additive} valuations.
-Note that bipartite multi-graphs is a huge class consisting of multi-trees, multi-cycles with even length, and planer multi-graphs with faces of even length, to name a few.
+In this work, we answer the above question raised by \cite{christodoulou2023fair} and study fair division instances where agent valuations are represented via \emph{bipartite multi-graphs} and provide a complete picture of $\efx$ allocations for such instances.
+Note that bipartite multi-graphs are a huge class consisting of multi-trees, multi-cycles with even length, and planar multi-graphs with faces of even length, to name a few.

 We also study special types of (\emph{non-wasteful}) allocations---$\efx$ \emph{orientations}---where every item is allocated to one of the agent endpoints.
 Note that $\efx$ orientations are desirable since every item is allocated to an agent who values it, and hence, is \emph{non-wasteful}.
 Our main results are as follows.